 You will not have to pay any fee when applying for this type of visa.

-France Family Visa for relative of non EU/EEA/Swiss nationals (foreigner residing in France)
+France Family Visa for a relative of non-EU/EEA/Swiss nationals (foreigner residing in France)

 If you have a family member residing in France, that is not a French, EU or EEA national, you are still eligible to apply for a family long-stay visa to France.
 On this case, the family member residing in France should prove they have the financial means to support their relative coming to France, or the applicant shall show they have to financial means to support themselves.